 Sunil Gavaskar Biography

 Sunil Gavaskar is a former Indian cricketing great who shone for India.
-Nicknamed ‘Sunny’, Sunil is often regarded as one of the greatest opening batsman in Indian Test history and also has several records to his name.
-His full name is Sunil Manohar Gavaskar and he was born on 10th July, 1949, at Mumbai, Maharashtra, India.
-His uncle is Madhav Mantri, a former Indian Test wicketkeeper.
+Nicknamed ‘Sunny’, Sunil is often regarded as one of the greatest opening batsmen in Indian Test history and also has several records to his name.
+His full name is Sunil Manohar Gavaskar and he was born on July 10, 1949, at Mumbai, Maharashtra, India.
+His uncle was Madhav Mantri, a former Indian Test wicketkeeper.
 He is married to Marshaniel Gavaskar with a son Rohan, who is also a domestic level cricketer.

 With great cricket influences in his family, Sunil’s interest in cricket began since his school days, where for his brilliant performances he was even named ‘India’s Best Schoolboy Cricketer of the Year’ in 1966.
 Since then, he has come a long way in Indian cricket, and now, although retired from the game, still plays a significant role in advising and managing affairs of the cricketing fraternity in India and as a commentator and ICC official.
 The major sides that Sunil Gavaskar has represented are India, Mumbai and Somerset.

 Despite his diminutive stature, he was an outstanding right-hand batsman with brilliant batting technique, noted ‘late-flicks’ and impenetrable defensive stance, especially against fast bowling.
 Sunil was a backbone for the team’s innings in a match, along with his ability to be a good slip fielder.
 It was in his era that Indian cricket realized its potential and began performing well at Tests and ODI’s.
 Sunil made his first-class debut for Vazir Sultan Colts XI and then played on with the Bombay squad, until he was selected in 1970-71 to the Indian cricket team.